beeshyal/beeshyal/README.md

 - 👋 Hi, I’m @Bishal Acharya
 - 👀 I’m interested in web designing and ethical research
 - 🌱 I’m currently learning ethical hacking
-- 💞️ I’m looking to collaborate on aircrack ng
+- 💞️ I’m looking to collaborate on linux and websites
-- 📫 you can reach me at aacharyabisha74@gmail.com
+- 📫 you can reach me at www.bishal4.com.np
 - 😄 Pronouns: nefoli#nepali
 - ⚡ Fun fact: beeshyal